The Women's and Gender Resource Center at Dickinson College presents opportunities for integrated learning in five key areas:

 As a unit in the Division of Student Life, the WGRC actively contributes to committee and policy work on diversity and inclusion, assessment, student culture, and gender-based violence.

-The WGRC partners with the Prevention, Education, and Advocacy Center (PEAC) and other campus and community groups to support survivors and others impacted by sexual violence and dating violence, and to work toward the elimination of violence against all people.
+The WGRC partners with the Title IX Coordinator and other campus and community groups to support survivors and others impacted by sexual violence and dating violence, and to work toward the elimination of violence against all people.